DoshiHarsh/Personal-Finance-Tracker/README.md

 ## Current features

-- Create transaction categories and accounts in multiple currencies.
+- Create, edit, and delete categories and accounts.
-- Track reward points, miles and dollars (or local equivalent) on your credit cards.
+- Track reward points, miles and dollars (or local equivalent) on your reward accounts.
-- And add transactions to add your expenses and income.
+- Add transactions for your expenses and income.
-- Transfer money between accounts with currency rate conversion and origin/destination transfer fees.
+- Transfer money between accounts with currency rate conversions and origin/destination transfer fees.
 - Visualize spending, current account balances and spend by category over time.